valboz/VBMicrolensing/README.md

 Furthermore, the vast majority of functions are documented with Python docstrings which can be accessed as, for example, `?VBBL.BinaryMag2()` in a Jupyter notebook.

+Some examples showing the capabilities of the package are in the directory [examples](examples).

 ## License
 VBMicrolensing is freely available to the community under the GNU Lesser General Public License Version 3 included in this repository.